 ERA-NETs and other Public- Public Partnerships (P2Ps)

 Public-Public Partnerships, briefly referred to as "P2Ps", are European networks where national research funders come together to support research in specific thematic areas through joint calls.
 In Sweden, Formas, the Swedish Research Council and Forte are regular funders in various P2P networks.
 Currently, there are around one hundred active P2Ps operating in many different focus areas, including for example EraNet, EraNet +, EraNet Cofund, JPI, EPJ, Article 169 and Article 185.
+Under the Horizon Europe program period these will be supplemented with European Partnerships.

 There are several different variants of P2Ps, but most of them display a comparable structure and use similar rules and guidelines.